ManuelDev1810/SignalR-Chat/README.md

 - Register a new account and confirm the email.
 - Go to the home page and start messaging.

-**Note:** If you see a message that said that there is a problem with the Queue, that means that the client and the backend could not be connected through SingalR, you need to run the Api first and then the client.

 Here I have private and short video of how run the application: https://youtu.be/rrgLKBNStOE